Saba dance: History

 Saba healing rituals have already existed in Terengganu since the 13th century during the transitional period from Hindu-Buddhist beliefs to Islam.
 The modern form of Saba dance according to historians are said to have been created by a local bomoh (shaman) by the name of Che Mek Comot in the early 18th century in what is now Kuala Jengai in Dungun district on the southern part of the state.
 Based on its rituals, the dance incorporated pre-Islamic beliefs and rituals which existed since the time before Islam first arrived in Terengganu, of which the local people at that time still adhere to Hindu-Buddhist beliefs syncretize with ancient animistic (and later Islamic) beliefs.

-Saba Dance Songs
+Saba dance songs

 There are originally 33 songs used for Saba dance, below are the ones that are most widely used.
 The names of these dances are written in Terengganuan (the language used for most of Saba songs and rituals) along with Standard Malay translations;